1955:

 1986:

-Tough Guys, the 8th feature film released through Disney's Touchstone Pictures, is released.
-A comedy starring Burt Lancaster, Kirk Douglas, Eli Wallach and Dana Carvey, it is directed by Jeff Kanew.
+is released.
+A comedy starring Burt Lancaster, Kirk Douglas, Eli Wallach and Dana Carvey, it is directed

-Now its time to say goodbye to all our company
+Now it's time to say goodbye to all our company

 M-i-c (See you real soon)